Yixf-Self/CMLinux/README.md

 >
 Bash, Bc, Binutils, Coreutils, Diffutils, File, Findutils, Gawk, Grep, GTK+2, Gzip, M4, Man-DB, Ncurses, Procps, Psmisc, Sed, Shadow, Tar, Util-linux, Zlib
 >
-So join us, and you will learn and build your Linux for yor *VM*
+So join us, and you will learn and build your Linux for your *VM*

 # Project Progress
 20160706